springernature/frontend-playbook/practices/house-style.md

 ### Accessibility

 We care a great deal about accessibility.
 We aim to comply with the [Web Content Accessibility Guidelines 1](https://www.w3.org/TR/WCAG10/) AA + the [WCAG Samurai Errata](http://www.wcagsamurai.org/erratas/introduction/).
 In doing so, we also achieve a high pass rate with [Web Content Accessibility Guidelines 2](https://www.w3.org/TR/WCAG20/) AA.
 All of our websites MUST comply with [US Section 508](https://www.section508.gov/) and [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents).

 Read our [Accessibility guide](../practices/accessibility.md) and [accessibility checklist](../practices/accessibility-checklist.md) to understand how we meet these aims.

 ### Written communications

 Not all written communications need to follow house style - for e.g. we don't expect you to follow any rules in Slack, beyond what's expected of you as a professional.
-If you write for any of our open source repositories (including documentation), [Cruft.io](http://cruft.io/), or any of our social media accounts, please familiarise yourself with the [Language guide](../practices/language.md).
+If you write for any of our open source repositories (including documentation), [Cruft.io](http://cruft.io/), or any of our [social media accounts](../practices/social-media.md), please familiarise yourself with the [Language guide](../practices/language.md).

 ## Making changes to the house style

 The playbook outlines our _current_ agreed house style.
 It's not written in stone, everybody has the opportunity to contribute and make changes.
 However, it's easy to [waste time and effort](https://en.wikipedia.org/wiki/Law_of_triviality) discussing code style.
-Follow this process to make these discussions structured and productive.
+We use a process to make these discussions structured and productive.

-If you would like to propose a change to house style, follow this process:
+If you would like to propose a change to house style, follow these steps:

 1. Read the relevant page in the playbook (assuming it exists).
 2. Understand that you SHOULD NOT deviate from this style unless there are valid reasons in particular circumstances when the particular behavior is acceptable or even useful.